Getting Familiar with Outpatient Joint Replacement

 In a hospital setting, patients are less likely to move on their own with hospital staff bringing them food and catering to their needs.
 At home, patients are encouraged to move around with the help of their support system.
 This helps the patient regain mobility, flexibility and function at a safe and reasonable level.

 The patient will enter physical therapy following their surgery to learn safe exercises and stretches for their joint.
 Physical therapy continues for at least 4-6 weeks and is usually continued on an outpatient basis with a few visits to outpatient therapy per week.
 Home health care is occasionally prescribed for the first few therapy visits if necessary.

-If you’re interested in learning more about outpatient joint replacements, request an appointment with Dr. Petty at The Orthopaedic Institute.
+If you’re interested in learning more about outpatient joint replacements, request an appointment with Dr. Petty or another TOI physician at The Orthopaedic Institute.
 Begin your comprehensive evaluation to determine the right treatment plan for you and your condition: https://www.toi-health.com/appointment/.